jundalisay/sp/content/en/research/galen/natural/book-3/chapter-07.md

 The one starting-point of all this is an enquiry into the question of the Warm, Cold, Dry and Moist.

 This Aristotle carried out in the second of his books “On Genesis and Destruction”.

 There, he shows that all the transmutations and alterations throughout the body take place as a result of these principles.

+Erasistratus, however:
-Erasistratus, however, advanced nothing against these or anything else that has been said above, but occupied himself merely with the word “boiling.”
+- advanced nothing against these
+- occupied himself merely with the word “boiling.”